 Istanbul is the only city in the world to rest on two continents.
 Straddling both Asia and Europe, the city is divided by the Bosphorus Strait.
-Previously known as Constantinople and Byzantium, it is Turkey’s most populus city and the country’s economic, cultural, and historic center.
+Previously known as Constantinople and Byzantium, it is Turkey’s most populated city and the country’s economic center.
 Istanbul has been the capital city for Roman, Byzantine and Ottoman Empires.
 Inhabited for more than 8,000 years, today it is home to more than 15 million people.
 It is a city where East and West literally meet.
 It is also a place of contrasts: ancient and modern, conservative and progressive, past and present.

 Sultanahmet, also called the Old City, is home to many popular tourist attractions and historic monuments including the Blue Mosque, Hagia Sophia and Topkapı Palace.
 The area is a peninsula bordered by the the Golden Horn to the north, the Marmara Sea to the south, the Bosphorus Strait to the east and the ancient city walls to the west.

 Arasta Bazaar is situated in the southern shadow of Istanbul’s world famous Blue Mosque.
 The market sits above what was once the Byzantine Great Palace of Constantinople.

 Basilica Cistern is the largest of the hundreds of ancient cisterns that lie beneath Istanbul.
 Commissioned by Justinian and built in 532, it is largest surviving Byzantine cistern in the city.

 The Blue Mosque was built between 1609-1616 and features six slender minarets.
 The mosque draws its name from the thousands of blue tiles lining the interior.

 Four Season Hotel in Sultanahmet was formerly a prison.
 Many of the elements from the original structure remain including the original wooden doors and marble pillars.